wp-plugins/advanced-iframe/readme.txt

 select the one you like and save again.

 == Changelog ==
+= 4.1.1 =
+- Fix: Hidden administration fields caused a notice when saving.

 = 4.1 =
 - New: New attribute use_shortcode_attributes_only.
 Enables not to use any of the defaults and only the settings specified as attributes.
 - New: Fields could only be made empty by entering a space.
 Now simply removing the text does work again.